Fraud Detection

 Overview

-It is often the case that a model’s performance will degrade over time.
-We can use the Fiddler AI Observability platform to monitor the model’s performance in production, look at various metrics and also provide explanations to predictions on various data points.
-In this walkthrough, we will look at a few scenarios common to a fraud model when monitoring for performance.
-We will show how you would:
+It is inevitable that a model’s performance will degrade over time.
+We can use the Fiddler AI Observability platform to monitor the model’s performance in production, look at various metrics, and also provide explanations to predictions on various data points.

 1. Get baseline and production data onto the Fiddler Platform